Cherubinoo/sentiment-analysis-/VERCEL_FIX.md

 2. Sign up with GitHub
 3. "New Project" → "Provision MySQL"
 4. Click on MySQL service
-5. Go to "Connect" tab
+5. Go to "Variables" tab
-6. Copy the "MySQL Connection URL"
+6. Find `MYSQL_URL` variable
-7. Change format from:
+7. Copy the value and change format from:
    ```
    mysql://user:pass@host:port/railway
    ```